 Compare, prioritize, model, and troubleshoot policies

 In general, policies override similar settings configured for the entire Site, for specific Delivery Controllers, or on the user device.
 The exception to this principle is security.
-The highest encryption setting in your environment, including the operating system and the most restrictive shadowing setting, always overrides other settings and policies.
+The highest encryption setting in your environment, always overrides other settings and policies.
+The highest encryption setting includes the operating system and the most restrictive shadowing settings.

-For example, the encryption settings that you specify when creating Delivery Groups should be at the same level as the encryption settings you specified throughout your environment.
+For example, the encryption settings that you specify when creating Delivery Groups must be at the same level as the encryption settings you specified throughout your environment.

-Note: In the second hop of double-hop scenarios, when a Single-session OS VDA connects to Multi-session OS VDA, Citrix policies act on the Single-session OS VDA as if it were the user device.
-For example, if policies are set to cache images on the user device, the images cached for the second hop in a double-hop scenario are cached on the Single-session OS VDA machine.
+In the second hop of double-hop scenarios, consider that a Single-session OS VDA connects to Multi-session OS VDA.
+In this case, Citrix policies act on the Single-session OS VDA as if it were the user device.
+For example, consider policies are set to cache images on the user device.
+In this example, the images cached for the second hop in a double-hop scenario are cached on the Single-session OS VDA machine.

 Compare policies and templates

-You can compare settings in a policy or template with those in other policies or templates.
-For example, you might need to verify setting values to ensure compliance with best practices.
-You might also want to compare settings in a policy or template with the default settings provided by Citrix.
+You can compare the settings in a policy or template with the settings of the other policies or templates.
+For example, you might need to verify setting values to maintain compliance with best practices.
+You might also want to compare settings in a policy or template with the default settings that are provided by Citrix.

 - Select Policies in the Studio navigation pane.